Authors & Events

 Photo: © (illustration) Michael J. Balzano

-James Mallahan Cain (1892 – 1977) was a first-rate writer of American hard-boiled crime fiction.
-Born in Baltimore, the son of the president of Washington College, Cain began his career as a reporter, serving in the American Expeditionary Force in World War I and writing for The Cross of Lorraine, the newspaper of the 79th Division.
-He returned from the war to embark on a literay career that included a professorship at St. John’s College in Annapolis and a stint at The New Yorker as managing editor before he went to Hollywood as a script writer.
-Cain’s famous first novel, The Postman Always Rings Twice, was published in 1934 when he was forty-two, and became an instant sensation.
-It was tried for obscenity in Boston and was said by Albert Camus to have inspired his own book, The Stranger.
-The infamous novel was staged in 1936, and filmed in 1946 and 1981.
-The story of a young hobo who has an affair with a married woman and plots with her to murder her husband and collect his insurance, The Postman Always Rings Twice is a benchmark of classic crime fiction and film noir.
-Two of Cain’s other novels, Mildred Pierce (1941) and Double Indemnity (1943), were also made into film noir classics.
+James M. Cain was a first-rate writer of American hard-boiled crime fiction.
+Born in Baltimore in 1892, Cain began his career as a reporter, serving in the American Expeditionary Force in World War I and writing for the newspaper of the 79th Division.
+He returned from the war to embark on a literary career that included a professorship at St. John’s College in Annapolis and a stint at The New Yorker as managing editor before he went to Hollywood as a script writer.
+Cain’s first novel, The Postman Always Rings Twice, became an instant sensation in 1934.
 In 1974, James M. Cain was awarded the Grand Master Award by the Mystery Writers of America.
-Cain published eighteen books in all and was working on his autobiography at the time of his death.
+Cain published 18 books in all and was working on his autobiography at the time of his death in 1977.